BWN133/SEFL-FILTER/README.md

    ```
 ## Usage

-To run the package, input the target question in main.py and
+To run the package, input the target question in main.py.
+There is a string variable named "question" in the main, modify it to the question you are interested in.
 ```bash
 python main.py
 ```